 The Job Responsibilities and Gap Analysis

 Understand the job description and how you will add value to it if you are selected.
 Go through your CV thoroughly.
 You must know it better than the interviewer.
-Remember the interviewers motive is to assess you on what you have done/doing at work, how much transferable skills to the new job do you have and how quickly you can adjust, your longevity and loyalty, your career aspirations and your personal suitability (your communication, behavior in situations and cultural suitability).
-It may be good to written points on a note pad during the interview.
+Remember the interviewers motive is to assess you on what you have done/doing at work, how many transferable skills to the new job do you have and how quickly you can adjust, your longevity and loyalty, your career aspirations, and your personal suitability (your communication, behavior in situations and cultural suitability).
+It may be good to written points on a notepad during the interview.
 It is easier to ask questions and review the notes later.
-Be careful of not using certain words during the interview which we will share in the coming posts.
+Be careful not to use certain words during the interview which we will share in the coming posts.
 You must know the difference (gap) between the required job description and your own work/knowledge and be prepared to fill the gap.

 Punctuality – There is no excuse for being late